cockroachdb/docs/src/current/releases/index.md

 After downloading your desired release, learn how to [install CockroachDB](https://www.cockroachlabs.com/docs/stable/install-cockroachdb).
 Also be sure to review Cockroach Labs' [Release Support Policy]({% link releases/release-support-policy.md %}).

+- **Generally Available (GA)** releases are qualified for production environments.
-**Limited Access** binaries allow you to validate CockroachDB on on architectures that will soon become generally available.
+- **Limited Access** binaries allow you to validate CockroachDB on architectures that will soon become generally available.
 In certain cases, limited access binaries are available only to enrolled customers.
 To enroll your organization, contact your account representative.

-The following binaries are not suitable for production environments:

-- **Testing** binaries allow you to validate the next major or minor version of CockroachDB while it is in development.
-A testing release is categorized by its level of maturity, moving from Alpha to Beta to Release Candidate (RC).
+- **Testing** releases are intended for testing and experimentation only, and are not qualified for production environments and not eligible for support or uptime SLA commitments.
+- **Experimental** binaries allow you to deploy CockroachDB on architectures that are not yet qualified for production use and not eligible for support or uptime SLA commitments.

+For more details, refer to [Release Naming](#release-naming).

 {{site.data.alerts.callout_danger}}
 In CockroachDB v22.2.x and above, a cluster that is upgraded to an alpha binary of CockroachDB or a binary that was manually built from the `master` branch cannot subsequently be upgraded to a production release.
 {{site.data.alerts.end}}

-- **Experimental** binaries allow you to deploy CockroachDB on architectures that are not yet qualified for production use.

 {{ experimental_js_warning }}